gulfiliz/gulfiliz.github.io/_posts/2025-12-30-new-orleans.md

 There was a huge instrument that you blow into.
 The sound was unlike anything I had ever heard for my 6 year old entire life.
 A saxophone.
 For some reason, I loved this word, too. :)

-Two interesting words for Filizko!
+Two interesting words for little Filiz!

 From that moment on, I started saying I loved jazz music among my friends and adults.